 We welcome your interest in the Greenback Historical Society and hope that you find your visit here rewarding.
 Our organization was founded in 2006 to help facilitate preservation and documentation activities already underway in the community.
 Since that time, our scope has expanded to include participation in regional activities that benefit from the unique historical heritage of our area.
 To learn more about the history of our organization, click on the link About Us on the left side of this page.

 By clicking on Projects, you can learn more about ongoing activities involving our organization.
 These include the Greenback Heritage Museum and the Greenback Heritage Scrapbook.
-Hot Topics takes you to information about new issues and near term events.
 The society publishes a quarterly newsletter for its members.
 Recent past issues can be viewed under the link Newsletter.
-More past issues will be added as time permits.

 The East Tennessee area around Greenback served as a gateway region to the settlement of the western and south-central United States.
 We are interested in hearing from the descendants of these expatriate Greenbacker families and what information you might about have about their lives while they were here.
 If you would like to form a closer relationship with the organization, follow the link Membership to learn more and to download an application.
 Thank you and enjoy your visit.